usmanhameed2017/Node-JS/Important.md

 • `Async` is non-blocking, which means it will send multiple requests to a server.

 • Node JS follows `Asynchronous`, but Node JS also have `synchronous methods` to perform synchronous specific tasks.

+• Fs module is used to provide `file handling`.

+• File handling refers to the process by which data is stored and retrieved from `files` using a program.

+• Whether you need to read configuration files, write `log files`, the fs module provides the necessary tools to interact with the file system efficiently.